k-kinzal/pr/README.md

   pr [command]

 Available Commands:
-  check       Check if PR matches the rule and change PR status help        Help about any command merge       Merge PR that matches a rule show        Show PR that matches a rule validate    Validate the rules
+  assignee    Manipulate assignees that match a rule check       Check if PR matches the rule and change PR status help        Help about any command label       Manipulate labels that match a rule merge       Merge PR that matches a rule review      Add review to PRs that match rules show        Show PR that matches a rule validate    Validate the rules